sl-design-system/components/website/src/categories/components/combobox/code.md

 ## Selected

+The combobox component is in single selection mode by default.
+If you want to enable multiple selection, you can set the `multiple` property on the `sl-combobox` element.
+The `value` property is, depending on the selection mode, either a single value or an array of values.

 There are two ways you can set the selected options for the combobox:
 1. By using the `value` property on the `sl-combobox` element
 2. By using the `selected` property on the `sl-option` elements